LanetNetwork/dnsbalancer/README.md

 * gcc (tested with 4.8.3)
 * libbsd (tested with 0.6.0)
 * LDNS (tested with 1.6.16)
-* IniParser (tested with 3.1, 4.0)
 * libmicrohttpd (tested with 0.9.33)

 ### Compiling

-First, initialize and update git submodules:

-`git submodule init`
-`git submodule update`

-Please note, that it is possible that you will have to init and update sub-submodules for some submodules as they depend on each other.

-Then, create `build` folder, chdir to it, then run
+Create `build` folder, chdir to it, then run

 `cmake ..`